BATzAashish/DevFlow/README.md

-# DevFlow: AI Programming Assistant
+# DevFlow: AI Developer Assistant

 ## Overview
 DevFlow is a comprehensive AI-powered desktop application designed to revolutionize the software development workflow.
 By combining Retrieval-Augmented Generation (RAG) with the Google Gemini API, DevFlow provides an intelligent assistant that guides developers through every phase of project development, from initial planning to deployment and documentation.